ONSdigital/sdg_data_updates/CONTRIBUTING.md

 To edit or create automation code, you will need to have the sdg_data_repository cloned on your computer.
 This is essentially a local version of what is on Github.
 You can navigate between branches, add new files and folders, update files, and push them up to the online Github repository using either Git GUI or the command line (e.g. using Git Bash).

 1) If you don’t already have one, create a folder in a local drive (I recommend using D:) to store your repositories.
 Call it something logical like coding_repos.
-2) You should have 2-factor authentication on you Github account.
+2) You should have 2-factor authentication on your Github account.
 This means that you may need to use a Personal access token to get your Git to sync with Github.
 To get a Personal access token, in Github go to Settings (your settings, not the repository settings) > Developer Settings > Personal Access Tokens.
 Copy the token and save it.
 When you are prompted for your password from Git, use this rather than your Github password.
 3) Copy the repo to your local drive (do not use a networked drive, as this will only cause you issues!).
 You can do this using the command line or Git GUI:

 ### Using Git Gui to clone the repo ###